Learning Plan for Becoming a Codex CLI Expert

 • Profilescodex --profile production loads a locked-down config with suggest mode and read-only sandbox

-• Plugins — since 0.117.0, plugins are first-class with product-scoped syncing at startup11, enabling centralised distribution of approved skills and MCP servers
+• Plugins — since v0.117.0, plugins are first-class with product-scoped syncing at startup5, enabling centralised distribution of approved skills, hooks, and MCP servers

 flowchart TD